 - Cancellations are refundable up to 14 days prior to your trip, but are subject to a 5% charge on your purchase total.

 - We appreciate your understanding that every crane viewing experience is unique.
-Although the weather during your tour and location where cranes choose to roost is beyond our control, we will always do our best to make your Rowe Sanctuary experience unforgettable.
+Weather during your tour and location where cranes choose to roost is beyond our control.

 Please be aware that ALL of our current programming is subject to change.

-We will be evaluating local conditions throughout the crane migration in order to determine the extent that Rowe Sanctuary’s public events and crane viewing opportunities can take place.
+We evaluate local conditions daily to determine the extent that crane viewing opportunities can take place.
 The safety of our staff, volunteers, and guests are the utmost priority.